-HT450 Hospitality & Tourism Internship I 6 credits (240 hours) DA: L2 SI
+HT450Hospitality & Tourism Internship I6 credits (240 hours) DA: L2 SI

 An introduction to the hospitality industry enabling the student to begin the development of practical professional and industry skills.
 The student will be supervised by both an industry professional and a faculty member.
-Industry readings, oral presentations and a written report will complete the course requirements.
+A written report will complete the course requirements.

-HT 451 Hospitality & Tourism Internship II
+HT451 Hospitality & Tourism Internship II